Budgeting

 (Source: PWC)

-They may prefer sticking within their budget and purchasing smaller items, such as books or clothing for friends and family, instead of going all out with large purchases or vacations.
+They typically prefer staying within budget constraints, purchasing smaller items like books or clothing for loved ones instead of making large expenditures or vacation investments.

 The top holiday toys for kids are Legos, Barbies, Hot Wheels, and cars and trucks.